 It is no secret that the Schmidts were art enthusiasts.
 The fact they lived surrounded by works by such leading figures as Marc Chagall, Otto Dix, Karl Schmidt-Rottluff, Pablo Picasso, Emil Nolde, Käthe Kollwitz and Paula Modersohn-Becker frequently comes as a surprise, however.
 The Helmut und Loki Schmidt-Stiftung issued a book, also entitled “Kanzlers Kunst”, edited by the art historian Dr Friederike Weimar.
 In addition to reproductions of the artworks, it includes a series of essays illustrating the Schmidts’ relationship to art.

 The 216-page book “Kanzlers Kunst” is published by Dölling und Galitz Verlag.

 “Kanzlers Kunst.
 Die private Sammlung von Helmut und Loki Schmidt”

 Published by the Helmut und Loki Schmidt-Stiftung in association with Dölling und Galitz Verlag, October 2020

-By 2006 the extensive collection of documents that Helmut Schmidt started to assemble directly after the war had already outgrown the Schmidts’ home.
-He thus decided to have a new archive building constructed in the immediate neighbourhood.
-The archives are available to researchers and other interested parties.
+By 2006, the extensive collection of documents that Helmut Schmidt started to assemble directly after the war had already outgrown the Schmidts’ home.
+He therefore decided to have a new archive building built in the immediate neighbourhood.
+The archives are open to researchers and other interested parties.